Detection loophole attacks on semi-device-independent quantum and classical protocols: Introduction

-Recently, semi-device independent quantum protocols were proposed, where only the dimension of the exchanged system is assumed while the devices are uncharacterized.
-These protocols represent an intermediate solution between device-dependent and fully device-independent protocols.
-For example, at the price of upper bounding the dimension of the system, secure QKD is possible~\cite{PB11} in a measure and prepare scheme, and semi-device independent protocols for QRG are also known~\cite{HPZGZ11}.
+Another example are the so-called semi-device-independent quantum protocols, where only the dimension of the exchanged system is assumed while the devices are uncharacterized.
+At the price of upper bounding the dimension of the system, secure QKD is possible~\cite{PB11} in a measure and prepare scheme, and semi-device-independent protocols for QRG are also known~\cite{HPZGZ11}.
+The importance of semi-device independent protocols relies on the fact that they are secure against a wide class of attacks, where the eavesdropper can alter the characteristics of systems and measurements, but can not change their dimensionality.
+For example, in the attacks proposed in Refs.~\cite{LWWESM10, GLLSKM11, JWLWEMML11}, by flashing bright light into the devices, an eavesdropper gets control of detection efficiency for each measurement, but there is no way for him to make the devices encode the information in a system of a higher dimensionality.

-Despite their security, real world implementations of semi-device independent protocols are subject to detection loophole (DL) attacks~\cite{note:robustness} - as happens for any fully-device independent protocol.
-In this attack, a malicious provider exploits non-ideal detection efficiencies to skew the statistics of the experiment and ultimately faking its result.
-Losses may affect not only the measuring devices, but also the preparing ones.
-For example, if the preparations are produced with heralded photons, an entangled pair is prepared and one of its photons measured by a lossy device to collapse the other to the desired state.
+Semi-device-independent protocols are based on the quantum certification provided by dimension witnesses for a fixed dimension~\cite{GBHA10}.
+While the recently developed formalism of dimension witness~\cite{GBHA10, HGMBAT11, ABCB11} allows to lower bound the dimension of a system in a device-independent fashion, a device-independent upper bound is prohibited by fundamental arguments.
+Indeed, for any given system, no experiment is guaranteed to exploit all the available degrees of freedom.
+Then, only some a priori knowledge of the underlying physical model can provide a (device dependent) upper bound on the dimension of the system.
+On the other hand, it is worth to stress that in semi-device-independent protocols no additional assumption on the model needs to be done.
+For example, for information encoded in the polarization of a photon, only the unsurprising assumption that the system is two dimensional is required, while no assumption is required on what the polarization directions are.

+The classical analogous of semi-device-independent quantum protocols -- namely, the case in which the exchanged system is classical -- is known as the problem of random access codes (RACs)~\cite{ALMO08}.
+In the context of RACs, the aim of two distant parties is to optimally perform some one-sided communication task under a constraint on the amount of classical information exchanged.